genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/06_prepare-the-server-and-build.md

 ![Deploy](/img/intellij-deploy1.png)

-2. Rebuilding the application requires the Genesis processes to be stopped.
+2. Redeploying the application requires the Genesis processes to be stopped.
 If you are prompted for this, click **ok** to continue.

 ![Deploy Prompt](/img/intellij-deploy2.png)

-This starts the build processes and the logs will be shown below.
+This starts the  processes and the logs will be shown below.

 ![Deploy logs](/img/intellij-deploy3.png)

 Congratulations!
-You now you have a running database and a built application.
-Next step [run the application](../run-the-application-docker/)
+You have built an application and you are running a database.
+The next step is to [run the application](../run-the-application-docker/).